weaveworks/scope/site/installing-scope.md

 Once the probes have been launched, log into the Scope service, and click on 'My Scope' in the top right-hand corner.

+##<a name="installing-weave-scope-standalone"></a>Installing Weave Scope Standalone

+To install Scope in the standalone configuration, run the following:

+    sudo wget -O /usr/local/bin/scope https://git.io/scope
+    sudo chmod a+x /usr/local/bin/scope
+    sudo scope launch

+Scope needs to be installed onto every machine that you want to monitor.
+Once launched, Scope doesn’t require any other configuration and it also doesn’t depend on Weave Net.

+The script downloads and runs the latest released Scope image from the Docker Hub.
+After it’s been launched, open your browser to `http://localhost:4040`.

+>**Note:** If you're using boot2docker, replace localhost with the output of boot2docker IP.

+>  Scope allows anyone with access to the UI control over your containers: as such, the Scope app endpoint (port 4040) should not be made accessible on the Internet.
+Additionally traffic between the app and the probe is currently insecure and should also not traverse the Internet.

 ###Disabling Automatic Updates

 Scope periodically checks with our servers to see if a new version is available.
 You can disable this by setting: